XinyiHuang3/work12_final/README.md

-# work12_final
-Xinyi Huang
+Xinyi Huang Period 4

-Features:
+- mesh: reads the points and generate an image based on that
-- mesh
+	- mesh :filename
-- lights
-- save_coordinate_system